Avid Keeps AMC Networks "Always On."

 Launched in 1984 as American Movie Classics, AMC Networks, Inc. currently owns and operates five of the most notable brands in the cable television: AMC, IFC, Sundance Channel, WE tv and IFC Films.

-With the Interplay Production and MAM solutions, media can be shared unilaterally.
+The Interplay I Production and MAM solutions enable the team to share media unilaterally.
 Project contributors can locate, access, view, edit, and annotate assets and associated metadata, giving them everything they need in a single toolset.
-Moreover, the media is shared not only within their own production group, but among all interconnected groups working on related projects.
+Moreover, the media is shared not only within their own production group, but also among all interconnected groups working on related projects.

-One of the primary criteria for selecting Avid was that holistic environment.
-Rather than assembling a series of different solutions for different specific challenges, AMC Networks wanted to establish end-to-end workflows encompassing the full production cycle from search, ingest, and editing to distribution and archiving within the context of a unified architecture.
+The holistic environment was one of the primary criteria for selecting Avid.
+Rather than assembling a series of different solutions for different specific challenges, AMC Networks wanted to establish end-to-end workflows encompassing the full production cycle—from search, ingest, and editing to distribution and archiving—within the context of a unified architecture.

 Every channel within the AMC network has its own set of requirements.
-Avid management technology allows that system to be configured to meet those requirements, whether it is remapping audio, adding poster art to the package delivery, or marrying the closed captioning to a particular piece of content.
-Beyond that, Avid management tools give AMC the ability to extract rich metadata from any other system, such as rights management, and connect that to a particular piece of content.
+Avid media management technology allows that system to be configured to meet those requirements, whether it’s remapping audio, adding poster art to the package delivery, or marrying the closed captioning to a particular piece of content.
+Beyond that, Avid media management tools give AMC the ability to extract rich metadata from any other system, such as rights management, and connect that to a particular piece of content.

 “It’s just a process of setting up custom delivery points and establishing rules around the media that gets output,” explains Caroline Dennis, Director of Media Management.
 “If the content is available and in the system, projects that once would have taken us two weeks to complete can be done in a matter of 24 hours.
 That is an extremely critical advantage for us.”